arduino/docs-content/content/retired/04.other/arduino-older-boards/content.md

 **LilyPad Arduino 04**

 This revision uses the ATmega328P instead of the ATmega168V.
-All other detials are identical to version 03.
+All other details are identical to version 03.

 **LilyPad Arduino 03**